 Negotiation is an art that will help you throughout your professional career.
 We often have to negotiate for our salaries.
 Sometimes it is done to win over clients.
 You may also want to negotiate to get key stakeholders on board with your ambitious business plans.
-In domains like investment banking and law, negotiations are part of daily life.
+In domains like investment banking and law, using negotiation tactics are part of daily life.

-Here are some proven tips from Professor Grant’s book that will bolster your negotiation skills.
+Here are some proven tips from Professor Grant’s book that will bolster your negotiation skills and tactics.
 However, in order to perfect and master negotiation you will need to undertake negotiation training and practice a lot.

 Don’t be reserved